OctoFi/octofi-app-aquafarm/README.md

 ```
  HashRouter basename={‘/{Github-repo-name}’}
  ```
-4. Then back to your terminal and enter the following commands: yarn cache clean --all yarn install yarn add defi-sdk yarn add gh-pages
+4. Then back to your terminal and enter the following commands:<br/>
+ yarn cache clean --all <br/>
+ yarn install
+ yarn add defi-sdk
+ yarn add gh-pages